jtwebman/node-postgres-react-mono/README.md

 - Import and exporting projects and tasks with background tasks
 - Crud jobs for cleaning up old accounts (No on logs in for 90 days with a 30 day, 10 day, and 24 hour notice email)
 - Add billing and pay levels for a per user after 3 (maybe?)

+## Dev Environment

+From the root just run `docker compose up -d` which will start all the databases and start the api container, web app, and mobile app.
+This will only work if you are using WSL2 and Ubuntu on Windows or whould work with any Mac.
+You will also need to install Docker desktop for your machine or docker and docker compose for linux.

+### Web App

+The web aapp can now be accessed via http://localhost:4000

+### React Native Expo App

+It will use a random ngrok url to expose the Expo stuff to the world.
+You can run `docker compose logs -f mobile` to gain access to the barcode and scan it.
+You can also access the mobile app via the browser http://localhost:8081

+### API

+The API is at http://localhost:3000